virtual-world-framework/vwf/docs/persistence_in_vwf.md

 - Time should be restored to the saved value when the instance is loaded.

-## Naming Instances

-- No spaces, dots, or slashes to prevent clobbering resources served up by the application server.

 ## Alternative Persistence Stores

 Currently, using the filesystem, but should eventually be able to support databases, etc. Should be configurable by application developer.